 The Citizenship Act foresees that foreigners or stateless persons may apply for citizenship in Malta, making no specific mention of beneficiaries of international protection.
 Their access to naturalisation, although technically falling under the broader category of ‘foreigners’ is further regulated by an internal Government policy that requires a minimum 10-year residence period for refugees and a 20-year period for In practice, subsidiary protection beneficiaries’ applications are not usually considered.

-The conditions to be able to apply include a residence in Malta throughout the 12 months immediately preceding the date of application and a residence in Malta for periods amounting in the aggregate to a minimum of 4 years, during the 6 years preceding the above period of 12 months.
-Applicants must also be of good character and have an adequate knowledge of the Maltese or the English language.2
+The conditions to be able to apply include a residence in Malta throughout the 12 months immediately preceding the date of application and a residence in Malta for periods amounting in the aggregate to a minimum of four years, during the six years preceding the above period of 12 months.
+Applicants must also be of good character and have an adequate knowledge of the Maltese or the English languages.

 Prior to submitting an application, the person has to present a residence certificate issued by the Principal Immigration Office to the Identity Malta Agency.
-Once the Office confirms the eligibility of the applicant, additional documents have to be produced, including birth certificate, passport and police conduct.
+Once the Office confirms the eligibility of the applicant, additional documents have to be produced, including a birth certificate, passport, and police conduct.

-There is no time limit foreseen for a decision and the law does not require from the authorities to give reasons for rejections of applications.
+There is no time limit foreseen for a decision and the law does not require the authorities to provide reasons for rejections of applications.

 The fact that there are no public guidelines on how to satisfy these broad requirements makes it difficult for TCNs to apply.
 There is no time limit foreseen for a decision and the law does not require the authorities to provide reasons for rejections of applications.
 Furthermore, the law does not grant the right of appeal in any court for the refusal of an application for citizenship.